Mitral Valve Disease

 There are two types of mitral valve disease:

-Mitral regurgitation, also called mitral valve regurgitation or mitral valve insufficiency, is the most common heart valve disorder and occurs when blood leaks back through the mitral valve as the lower heart chambers (ventricles) are pumping.
-Regurgitation is most often caused by mitral valve prolapse, in which the valve flaps, or leaflets, bulge into the upper-left heart chamber (atrium) during ventricle contraction.
+Mitral regurgitation is most often caused by mitral valve prolapse, in which the leaflets that make up the valve bulge into the upper-left heart chamber (atrium) during ventricle contraction.

 People with mild valve disease may not have any symptoms.
-When regurgitation or stenosis is more severe, the following symptoms may occur:
+When mitral regurgitation or mitral stenosis is more severe, the following symptoms may occur: